balintking/java-sudoku/README.md

 The chosen difficulty level affects the number of pre-filled cells in the puzzle.

-Once the player has made their selections, the game board loads based on the chosen grid size and difficulty level.
-The board is then ready for the player to solve.
+Once the player has made their selections, the game board will be generated based on the chosen grid size and difficulty level.
+The board is ready for the player to solve.

 During the game player can save the game and load it back at any time.

-## Getting Started
+# Getting Started

+# User Guide

+## Starting the game

+### Creating a New Game

+1. Select your preferred board size (`small`, `medium`, `large`).
+2. Choose the difficulty level (`easy`, `normal`, `hard`).
+3. Click on `New Game` to start the game.

+### Loading a Saved Game
+1. Press `Cmd + L` or select _File > Load_ from the menu bar.
+2. Choose a previously saved game file.

+## Gameplay

+The board consists of pre-filled and blank cells.
+Pre-filled cells are colored and cannot be edited.
+Fill in all blank cells with valid numbers; the game prevents entry of invalid values.

+Save your game state anytime with `cmd + S` or _File > Save_.

+Load a saved game using `cmd + L` or _File > Load_.

+To start a new game, use `cmd + N` or _Game > New Game_ from the menu bar.

+## Checking Your Solution

+After completing the game, verify your solution by clicking `Check Solution` at the bottom of the window.

+The game will inform you if the solution is correct.
+If so, you can start a new game directly from the dialog box.

+## Keyboard Shortcuts

+`Cmd + N`: Create a new game.

+`Cmd + S`: Save the game.

+`Cmd + L`: Load a saved game.